ygtcell/pdsnd_github/README.md

 Bikeshare Python Project

 ### Description
-Analysis of bicycle sharing system in the city of Chicago, NYC and Washington
+Analysis of bicycle sharing system in the city of Chicago, NYC and Washington.

 ### Files used
 Chicago, NYC and Washington bikesahare data that includes first 6 months information of 2017